belgaard/Leantest/Introduction.md

 The effect of this is that for a traditional unit tests, it is not clear of what kind the data is, there is often many mocks and there is a separate mocking strategy per test.
 I don't like any of that.

-We have a single concept for the equivalent of a test database in Lean Testing - we call it _existing state_.
+We have a single concept for the equivalent of a test database in Lean Testing - we call it _existing state_ (or *existing context*).
 We simply insist that each test must declare what data it needs in order to succeed.
 For this we have a _test context_ to which we declare the data needed per test.
 Something like the following,

 <<Example of existing state>>

 In the above example, we have declared that our test must succeed if the only test data available is one specific instance of MyData.
 By the magic of dependency injection and a builder pattern (which will be described below), the data will be available to our test target.

-Our test target can potentially be part of a huge and tangled code base, but by minimizing the data per test, we can handle that with very few and simple mocks.
+Our test target can potentially be part of a huge and entangled code base, but by minimizing the data per test, we can handle that with very few and simple mocks.
 Which is what the next section is about.

 ### Maximizing code under test but minimizing data

 Maximizing code under test means not mocking away logic unless we really have to.
 And we only really have to mock logic away if we cannot control it deterministically (or if it is really slow to execute).
 In practice, this usually means that truly external dependencies must be mocked and nothing more.
 And we have a single mocking strategy for an entire test suite, having slightly different mocking per test case is a no-no.

-Minimizing data means ensuring that exactly the data needed for a given test to run (yes, we do this _per-test_ unlike the way we do mocking) is provided for the test.
-With naming we try to express exactly what characteristica of the data will make the test run.
+Minimizing data means ensuring that exactly the data needed for a given test to run (yes, we declare data _per-test_) is provided for the test.
+With naming we try to express exactly what characteristics of the data will make the test run.

 ### The builder pattern